wickino/MagicQuill/.github/ISSUE_TEMPLATE/magicquill-bug-report---feature-request---question.md

 **PLEASE READ BEFORE SUBMITTING AN ISSUE**

 MagicQuill is not a commercial software but a research project.
 While we strive to improve and maintain it, support is provided on a best-effort basis.
 Please be patient and respectful in your communications.
-We will To help us respond faster and better, please ensure the following:
+To help us respond faster and better, please ensure the following:

 1. **Search Existing Resources**: Have you looked through the documentation (e.g., hardware requirement and setup steps), and searched online for potential solutions?
 2. **Avoid Duplication**: Check if a similar issue already exists.